sgoldenlab/simba/docs/anchored_rois.md

 # <p align="center"> Animal-anchored ROIs (bounding-boxes) in SimBA </p>

-The animal-anchored region-of-interest (ROI) interface allows users to define bounding boxes (or circles) around pose-estimated animal key-points.
-Once defined, we can calulate how often and when the different bounding boxes and key-points has intersected which each other to get a proxy measurement for when and how different animals interact with each other.
+The animal-anchored region-of-interest (ROI) interface allows users to define bounding boxes (or circles) around one or more pose-estimated animal key-points.
+Once defined, the bounding boxes can be used to calulate how often and when different bounding boxes and key-points intersect which each other to get proxy measurement for how different animals interact with each other.
+These measurements can also be used as features for any downstream machine learning algorithm.

 # BEFORE ANALYZING ANIMAL-ANCHORED ROIs in SIMBA

-To analyze anchored-roi data in SimBA (for descriptive statistics, machine learning features, or both descriptive statistics and machine learning features), the tracking data **first** has to be processed the **up-to and including the *Outlier correction* step described in [Part 2 - Step 4 - Correcting outliers](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-4-outlier-correction)**.
+To analyze anchored-roi data in SimBA (for descriptive statistics, machine learning features, or both descriptive statistics and machine learning features), the pose-estimated tracking data **first** has to be processed the **up-to and including the *Outlier correction* step described in [Part 2 - Step 4 - Correcting outliers](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-4-outlier-correction)**.
 Thus, before proceeding to calculate animal-anchored ROI based metrics, you should have one file for each of the videos in your project located within the `project_folder\csv\outlier_corrected_movement_location` sub-directory of your SimBA project.

 Specifically, for working with anchored-ROI in SimBA, begin by